chrplr/PCBS/docs/software-installation.rst

 A code editor is a program that allows you to edit pure text files such as Python programs, `Markdown <https://daringfireball.net/projects/markdown/>`__  or `LaTeX <https://www.latex-project.org/>`__ documents, etc.

-Download and install `Visual Studio Code <https://code.visualstudio.com/>`__ (accepting all the default options proposed by the installer)
+If you do not already have a code editor that you like, download and install `Visual Studio Code <https://code.visualstudio.com/>`__ (accepting the default options proposed by the installer)

 Python3 using the Anaconda distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+You will need to install Python version 3.7 (because the expyriment module, to be installed later, requires this specific version)

 There exists various Python distributions.
 Under Windows, we recommend the `Anaconda3 distribution <https://www.anaconda.com/distribution>`__ as it already contains many of the packages needed for cognitive science (but it is very large.
 If you you lack disk space, you can install `miniconda <docs.conda.io/en/latest/miniconda.html>`__, but later you will need to install many python packages manually)

-1. Go to  <https://www.anaconda.com/products/individual>, click on ``Download`` and select the 64-bit installer for iWindows.
+1. Go to  <https://www.anaconda.com/products/individual>, click on ``Download`` and select the 64-bit installer for Windows.
 2. Execute the Anaconda3 installer.
 Pay special attention to the options:

        -  To the question 'Install for', select ``Just Me (recommended)``
        -  Accept the default Destination folder and click on ``Next``
        -  VERY IMPORTANT: Check the boxes in front ``Add Anaconda to my PATH`` (ignore the warning that this is not recommended) and ``Register Anaconda as my default Python`` and click on ``Install``
        -  upon completion, click on ``Next``, then ``Finish``

 The Git version control system